GitMje/gitmje.github.io/_posts/2022-azure-naming-conventions.md

 Additionally, I like to use a `-prod` and a `-nonprod` designation on subscriptions for regulated companies that need to keep different controls and budgeting on production vs non-production environments and different controls on the sensitive data stored in them.
 For example, developers can access `-nonprod` freely, but `-prod` is more controlled.

+Below I have my recommendations.
+The items in the angular brackets means that it is defined in the [Glossary](#glossary) below.

 ## General Entities

 | Entity | Scope | Length | Casing | Valid Characters | Required Pattern | Example |